 Once you get the spiders in your house under control, there’s a lot you can do to keep them from coming back.
 The key is to keep your home free of the two things spiders want – dark places to hide and lay their egg sacs and a plentiful food source.

 Getting rid of the spiders in your house permanently takes a multi-layered approach, particularly if you’ve opted for more effective organic pest control treatments.
 It also takes time and effort to do it right, so I always make sure to take all the time I need to identify all the entrance points to your home, the types of spiders you’re dealing with and the areas where they lay their eggs.

-Fully-bonded and insured, Ant & Garden Pest Control in Beaverton, OR offers safe, eco-friendly pest control services customized to your home and garden needs.
+Fully-bonded and insured, ANT & GARDEN ORGANIC PEST CONTROL in Beaverton, OR offers safe, eco-friendly pest control services customized to your home and garden needs.

-Our fully licensed master technician will ensure your home is completely free from ants and other pests – all year round.
+Ryan, our fully-licensed master technician and pest control guy will ensure your home is completely free from ants and other pests – all year round.